devmazaharul/glowniba/README.md

-# GlowNiva - Skincare Products Store ✨
+# GlowNiba - Skincare Products Store ✨

-Welcome to **GlowNiva**!
+Welcome to **GlowNiba**!
 A modern eCommerce platform built using **Next.js** where you can browse, purchase, and manage skincare products such as face serums, face creams, and other beauty products.

 ## 🛍️ Features